potatobot-rwanda/potatobot/README.md

 <img src="https://github.com/potatobot-rwanda/potatobot/blob/main/chatbot/static/potatobot.png" width="250" style="float:left">

-This is the PotatoBot.
-A chatbot that can help farmers in Rwanda with information about: "When should I spray my potatoes"?
+This is the PotatoBot, a chatbot that can help farmers in Rwanda with information about: "When should I spray my potatoes"?

+## Table of Contents

 * [Getting started](#getting-started)
   + [Local development setup](#local-development-setup)